eclipse-vertx/vert.x/new/core_manual_js.md

 Instances of `Pump` have the following methods:

 * `start()`.
 Start the pump.
-When the pump is not started, the `ReadStream` is paused.
-* `stop().
+* `stop()`.
 Stops the pump.
-Pauses the `ReadStream`.
+When the pump starts it is in stopped mode.
 * `setWriteQueueMaxSize()`.
 This has the same meaning as `setWriteQueueMaxSize` on the `WriteStream`.
 * `getBytesPumped()`.
 Returns total number of bytes pumped.

+A pump can be started and stopped multiple times.

 # Writing HTTP Servers and Clients

 ## Writing HTTP servers

-Writing full featured, highly performant and scalable HTTP servers is child's play with vert.x
+Vert.x allows you to easily write full featured, highly performant and scalable HTTP servers.

 ### Creating an HTTP Server

-To create an HTTP server we simply create an instance of vertx.net.HttpServer.
+To create an HTTP server you simply create an instance of vertx.net.HttpServer.

     var server = new vertx.HttpServer();

 ### Start the Server Listening

-To tell that server to listen on for incoming requests we do:
+To tell that server to listen for incoming requests you use the `listen` method:

     var server = new vertx.HttpServer();